 A co-curricular activity is an official school sponsored activity that is outside the prescribed curriculum; an activity that isn't required or is not a normal part of a course of study or work.
-Please see Page 9 for a list of co-curricular activities.

-The code has three (3) components.

-Academics:
+Participation Requirements

-Participants must pass all of their courses to maintain full eligibility.

-Students failing one course will be placed on probation.

-Students failing two or more classes are deemed ineligible
+- 1. Academics - a.
+Participants must pass all of their courses to maintain full eligibility. - b.
+Students failing one course will be placed on probation. - c.
+Students failing two or more courses are deemed ineligible. - 2.
+Attendance

-See details below

-Attendance:

-Participants must be on time and in school all day on the day of an event.
+Participants must be on time and in school all day on the day of a school event.